-- An evaluation of your medical history to check for a history of other conditions that contribute to the contraction of anterior blepharitis such as dry eye syndrome, conjunctivitis, seborrheic dermatitis, Demodex infestation, and tear film production issues.
+- An evaluation of your medical history to check for a history of other conditions that contribute to the contraction of anterior blepharitis such as dry eye syndrome, conjunctivitis, seborrheic dermatitis, demodex infestation, rosacea and tear film production issues.

 - An examination of the external areas of the eye including the surface of the eyelid, skin texture, and the appearance of the eyelashes.

-- A thorough, magnified examination of the base of the eyelashes as well as the meibomian gland.
+- A thorough, magnified examination of the base of the eyelashes as well as the meibomian glands.

 What are the Best Treatment Options for Anterior Blepharitis?

 Each form of blepharitis can have varying symptoms, which means that each case of this condition will require unique treatment options.
 While there are some basic treatment options, such as improved eyelid hygiene, that can alleviate the symptoms of many forms of blepharitis, the severity and specific causes of your condition may require different additional treatment methods.